Galantino/crg_4530/Group6_LabReport5.md

 >> 1.1872478888720472
 CMFR3.N
 >> 1.8357328657739764

+#4 is our coil experiment
+AD4.Pe
+>>
+CMFR4.N
+>>
 ```

 The trends, when drawing a comparison between 1 and 2 or 1 and 3 make sense because the presence of holes will result in a decrease in dispersion.
 The experiments were carried out first as a no-hole baffled system, then with one baffle with holes and one without, and finally a system with holes in both baffles.
-Despite the dispersions being less than that of trial one as expected, there is a discrepancy in the results for experiments 2 and 3.
+Despite the dispersions being less than that of trial one as expected, there is a discrepancy in the results for Experiments 2 and 3.

-Since the inclusion of holes from experiment 1 to 2 decreased the dispersion within the system, the results of 3 did not prove correlation for the presence of holes as a source of decreased dispersion.
-Given a system with more holes, the third trial should hypothetically have produced the lowest dispesion values.
+Since the inclusion of holes from Experiment 1 to 2 decreased the dispersion within the system, the results of 3 did not prove correlation for the presence of holes as a source of decreased dispersion.
+Given a system with more holes, the third trial should hypothetically have produced the highest dispersion values.
+The reason for this is because the presence of holes allows a pulse of dye to bypass an otherwise longer route (which would have made for a higher length to width ratio and thus lower dispersion).

+**note** put coil experiment analysis here. we expect there to be little dispersion and very high peclet number

 The source of this discrepancy could be attributed to a potential inconsistency in the sealant between the walls of the baffles.
 For instance, there may have been points in the system in which the dye leaked past the tape and gave an inflated value for the concentration during one or more of the experiments.

+In addition to our dispersion analysis, it appears that the lower the dispersion (high Peclet number) correlated with a higher number of respective CMFR in series.
+Experiment 3 is the only discrepancy with errors considered above.

-#####4) *Report the values of $t^\star$ at F = 0.1 for each of your experiments.
+##### 4) *Report the values of $t^\star$ at F = 0.1 for each of your experiments.
 Do they meet your expectations?*
 $\overline{t}$ is theta , $t^{\star}$ is t over $\overline{t}$

 AD.theta about t bar